battle-tactics-strategies

 Key Cavalry Tactics in Ancient Battles

 Ancient commanders developed a rich repertoire of cavalry tactics.
 The most effective were those that exploited the horse's natural advantages: speed, weight, and psychological impact.
-Below are some of the most important tactics, with historical examples.
+Below are some of the most important tactics, with historical examples that demonstrate both their power and their limitations.

 Shock Charge: Breaking the Enemy Line